 How to look for records of...
-Foreign and Commonwealth correspondence and records from 1782
+Foreign Office and Foreign and Commonwealth Office records from 1782

 How can I view the records covered in this guide?

 1. Why use this guide?